hitsz-ids/AI-Course/README.md

-# High-School-AI-Course
+# AI-Course
-The repository for high school AI course
+The repository for AI course